hagansmith/banking_form/README.md

 ## What to expect

 Project allows the user to enter information in various form fields.
-Currently the functionality of the submit buttin is not coded.
+Currently the functionality of the submit button is not coded.

 ## Project requirements